patternfly/training-scenarios/react-components/table-intro/step5.md

 A common case for the table component is the need to handle large datasets elegantly.
-This can be addressed on both the styling and interactivity side.
+This is addressed on both the styling and interactivity side.
 In this step, styling techniques are applied to improve the experience.

 A) <strong>Set the table to compact mode</strong>